dlannan/luvit-newton/readme.md

-# luvit-bullet3
+# luvit-newton
-This is a simple bullet3 testing toolkit using a number of simple lua based systems.
+This is a simple newton testing toolkit using a number of simple lua based systems.
 They are:
 - luvit    https://github.com/luvit/luvit   A nodejs styled web toolkit using luajit
 - luajit   http://luajit.org/    A jit based lua system.
 Fast.
 Fast.
 And it has ffi.
 - newton  https://github.com/MADEAPPS/newton-dynamics/   A physics engine, and one I wish I had tried before bullet :)

-With these combined systems, the user has access to web capabilities, the bullet3 C API and it can be extended easily with luajit's ffi.
+With these combined systems, the user has access to web capabilities, the newton C API and it can be extended easily with luajit's ffi.

 Luvit and Luajit packages are MIT licensed.
 Newton is zlib licensed.